Our Essential Services

 - Christchurch to the West Coast (TranzAlpine)

-The cost of one train ticket would start at around 49 NZD (32 USD).
+The cost of one train ticket starts at around 49 NZD (32 USD).

 Taxis in New Zealand